Script writing for a video can be a daunting task, check out our tips to make it easier!

 The word count should be two words for every second of script length.
 So, a 1.5 minute video should have a word count of 180 words.

 Even when your run time is of secondary importance, you still should have a target to aim for.
-This gives you the number of words to write, keeps you from losing focus and keeps you from producing a script which would be undeliverable.

 When you’re producing a training video, these key messages should be clear, it’s the key points in your training.
 You may even be able to lift large chunks of the narration straight from your existing training material.